Mean imputation: So simple. And yet, so dangerous.

 But that doesn’t make it a good solution, and it may not help you find relationships with strong parameter estimates.
 Even if they exist in the population.

 On the other hand, there are many alternatives to mean imputation that provide much more accurate estimates and standard errors, so there really is no excuse to use it.

 This post is the first explaining the many reasons not to use mean imputation (and to be fair, its advantages).

 First, a definition: mean imputation is the replacement of a missing observation with the mean of the non-missing observations for that variable.

 Problem #1: Mean imputation does not preserve the relationships among variables.

 True, imputing the mean preserves the mean of the observed data.
-So if the data are missing at random, the estimate of the mean remains unbiased.
-This is the original logic involved in mean imputation.
+So if the data are missing completely at random, the estimate of the mean remains unbiased.
+That’s a good thing.

 Since most research studies are interested in the relationship among variables, mean imputation is not a good solution.
 The following graph illustrates this well:

 This graph illustrates hypothetical data between X=years of education and Y=annual income in thousands with n=50.
 The blue circles are the original data, and the solid blue line indicates the best fit regression line for the full data set.
 The correlation between X and Y is r = .53.

 I then randomly deleted 12 observations of income (Y) and substituted the mean.
 The red dots are the mean-imputed data.